 Dream Girl Actress Nushrat Bharucha Wishes She Could Do A Film Like Alia Bhatt’s Kapoor & Sons

 Nushrat Bharucha is flying high because her movie Dream Girl, had a great start today.
 The film has received good reviews from critics, and the box office predictions are projecting high numbers.
 Nushrat has previously starred in movies such as Sonu Ke Titu Ki Sweety, Pyaar Ka Punchnama, Pyaar Ka Punchnama 2, and others.
-The actress recently spoke about her career graph so far, and mentioned what kind of movie would make a difference to her career.
+The actress recently spoke about her career graph so far and mentioned what kind of movies would make a difference to her career.

 According to Pinkvilla, Nushrat shared that she would love to do a movie like Alia Bhatt's Kapoor & Sons.